FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/quick_programming.rst

 Write and run a program
 -------------------------

 The left side is mainly for adding program commands.
 Click the icon above each keyword to enter the detailed interface.
-There are two main operations for adding program commands to the file:
+There are two main operations for adding program commands to files:

 - 1. Open the relevant command and click the Apply button to add the command to the program;